dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 We will use this image in this tutorial!

 In most cases with OpenGL, textures are uploaded as a sequence of bytes, this is usually done with a layout of 4 bytes per pixel (Red, Green, Blue, and Alpha).
 The hard part is: we can't just upload the bytes of a `.png` or `.jpg` file!
-These formats have a lot of unnecessary data, like headers and most importantly compression, which the GPU generally cannot understand.
+These formats have a lot of unnecessary data, like headers and, most importantly, they're compressed, which the GPU generally cannot understand.

 To load an image file as a byte array, we will first need a external library.
 In our case, we will use StbImageSharp.